AlinaSukhoverskaya/Project-e-commerce/Project Dating App/README.md

 ### Info:
 The team has developed a new algorithm for finding the most suitable profiles.
 An AB test was conducted to verify the algorithm's operation.
 All users were divided into two groups: with an old algorithm application for searching profiles and with a new one.

+### Data:
+Logs of user interaction with each other.
+For each pair of users, it is indicated which AB test group they are from and whether they had a match.

 ### Goal:
 Analytical conclusion whether to include a new algorithm for searching profiles for all users.

 ### Tasks:
 Select service quality metrics and statistically compare them in two groups.
-Assess whether the new algorithm has improved the quality of service.